(including Ingersley Crescent, and Clough Mill)

 Council Ward – From Church Street to the bowling green, East; from the bowling green to the end is actually in Rainow parish.

 (In 2017 the bowling green was awaiting planning permission for redevelopment as houses).

-Ingersley Vale passes first between the Higher Mills mill pond and a row of new houses built by Linden Homes (pictured above), then onto a narrow road and over the boundary into Rainow parish, to a small community of a pair of semi-detached farm houses and four cottages all in stone.
+Ingersley Vale passes first between the Higher Mills mill pond and a row of new houses built by Linden Homes (pictured above), then onto a narrow road and over the boundary into Rainow parish, past a new development to be known as Ingersley Crescent (on the old bowling green site), on to a small community of a farm house and four cottages all in stone.
 There is more about Higher Mills on the Dyers Close page.

-Behind these is the site of Rainow mill recently occupied by McNulty’s glass works, now a joinery, and an engineering works.
+Behind these is the site of Rainow mill industrial buildings, recently occupied by McNulty’s glass works and an engineering works.
 In front of the cottages is the junction with Mill Lane, suitable only for pedestrians, bikes and horses.